The Cheapest Ticket Problem in Public Transport: Introduction

 \section{Introduction}

 Fare systems may be very diverse, containing a lot of different rules and regulations.
-Among them is the flat tariff in which all journeys cost the same, no matter how long they are, or kilometer-based distance tariffs which are used by most railway companies all over the world.
-Very popular in metropolitan regions are zone tariffs (used in many German regional transport networks and in many European cities, but also, e.g., in California) in which the number of zones passed on a journey determines the ticket price.
-In most regions, these fare systems come with special regulations: journeys with less than a given number of stations may get a special price, there might be network-wide tickets or stations belonging to more than one zone.
-The underlying fare system is usually independent of the way tickets are bought: they can be provided as paper tickets from ticket machines or from online sales, by usage of smart cards in check-in-check-out systems, or by other mobile devices.
+Among the possible fare strategies is the flat tariff in which all journeys cost the same, no matter how long they are, or kilometer-based distance tariffs which are used by most railway companies all over the world.
+Very popular in metropolitan regions are zone tariffs (used in many European cities, but also, e.g., in California) in which the number of zones traversed on a journey determines the ticket price.
+In most regions, these fare strategies come with special regulations: journeys with less than a given number of stations may get a special price, there might be network-wide tickets or stations belonging to more than one zone.
+Sometimes different fare strategies are combined.
+The underlying fare strategy is usually independent of the way tickets are bought: they can be provided as paper tickets from ticket machines or from online sales, by usage of smart cards in check-in-check-out systems, or by other mobile devices.
 Recently, some public transport companies offer the simple usage of a mobile device for charging the beeline tariff between the start coordinates and the end coordinates of the journey.
-Sometimes these different fare systems are combined.

-The question which we pursue in our paper is how to find the cheapest possibility to travel between two stations if the fare system is known.
+The question which we pursue in this paper is how to find the cheapest possibility to travel between two stations if the fare structure, i.e., the fare strategy with prices, is known.
+In particular, we want to determine in which cases the cheapest ticket problem is solvable in polynomial time with shortest path techniques.
 This question is relevant for several reasons.
-First, the passengers would like to minimize their ticket prices as one among other criteria when planning their journeys.
-Second, a public transport company can only estimate its income if ticket prices are known for the demand.
-Knowing the cheapest ticket prices for the demand, hence, gives a lower bound on the expected income of the public transport provider.
-Third, for designing and improving fare systems, it is necessary to be able to compute (cheapest) ticket prices.
+First, the passengers would like to minimize the ticket prices they have to pay as one among other criteria when planning their journeys.
+Second, a public transport company can only estimate its income if the ticket prices are specified.
+Knowing the demand and the cheapest ticket prices, hence, gives a lower bound on the expected income of the public transport provider.
+Third, for designing and improving fare structures, it is necessary to be able to compute (cheapest) ticket prices.
 Last, knowing about the ticket prices and combining them with the expected travel time may help to understand the passengers' behavior better and hence may lead to more realistic passenger assignment models.

 In this paper, we discuss the following two properties: \begin{description} \item[No-stopover property:] Passengers cannot save money by splitting a journey into two (or more) parts and buying separate tickets for each of these sub-journeys. \item[No-elongation property:] Passengers cannot save money by buying a ticket for a longer journey but only using a part of it. \end{description}